 Timing is everything.
 When a new show or book drops, it feels like the world is buzzing with excitement.
 But that buzz can quickly turn into a nightmare if you’re not careful.

 I usually wait a few days before diving into a new release.
-This way, the initial wave of social media chatter has settled down.
-It’s like walking into a room after everyone’s finished talking about the big surprise.
+The initial wave of social media chatter dies down by then.
+It’s like walking into a room after everyone’s finished talking about the big surprise, you get to experience it fresh, without all the noise.

 Creating a safe space is crucial.
 Surround yourself with friends who understand the pain of spoilers.
 They’ll be your shield, and you’ll be theirs.